CONSULTATION FEE RANGE

 - PATIENTS AGED 18-20 MUST HAVE THEIR APPLICATION APPROVED BY THE COMPASSIONATE USE BOARD

-According to some, Utah was the first American state to prohibit marijuana in 1915.
-Other scholars claim California was the first in 1913.
+According to some, Utah was the first American state to prohibit marijuana in 1915, but other scholars claim California was the first in 1913.
 However, Massachusetts may have restricted cannabis as early as 1911.

-In any case, Utah remained one of the staunchest anti-cannabis states in the country for around a century.
+In any case, Utah remained one of the staunchest anti-cannabis states for around a century.
 Residents of Utah couldn’t even purchase CBD oil until 2014.
-Even then, you needed a physician’s recommendation.
-Intractable epilepsy was the only qualifying condition.
+Even then, you needed a physician’s recommendation, and intractable epilepsy was the only qualifying condition.

 The MMJ program in Utah is up and running, and a recent change has made life a lot easier for patients.
-We outline how you can get a medical marijuana card in Utah below.
+We outline how you can get a Utah medical marijuana card below.

 How to Get a Medical Marijuana Card in Utah

-As part of the Utah Medical Cannabis Act, the state didn’t need to have MMJ cards ready until March 1, 2020.
-The state also wasn’t required to offer licenses to dispensaries and facilities until the beginning of 2020.
+As part of the Utah Medical Cannabis Act, the state wasn’t required to offer licenses to dispensaries and facilities until 2020.
 Therefore, it made no effort to speed up the process.
 However, the program is now in play.

 You will now face criminal charges if found with marijuana and no card.
 Find out how to get yours below.

-Step 2 – Create a Utah ID Account
+Step 3 – Sign up for a Utah State Government Account

-After you have started your online application, your QMP needs to log into the EVS.
+After starting your online application, your doctor must log into the EVS.
 There, they must complete their section of your application.
 This includes the recommendation for MMJ.
 At this stage, you pay your application fee.
 Then, your application gets submitted to the UDOH.

-What Conditions Qualify for a Medical Marijuana Card in Utah?
+Who Can Apply for a Medical Marijuana Card in UT?